 If an element of the program design needs to be strengthened, can the Evaluator recommend research to bolster the Logic Model?

 Does the program design include collection of information sufficient to apply a preponderance of evidence approach to evaluation of all MPIs, and the frequency at which MPIs should be evaluated?

+Is there an understanding and agreement on the Natural Market Baseline, which is an estimate of the market as if there were no utility funded energy efficiency activity over time?

 Are there any needed improvements to the Savings Framework?

-MT Program Planners should consider that the development of a Logic Model/Program Design, a Savings Framework and an Evaluation Plan will require more time and resources than the corresponding Plan for an RA program, and propose any additional research that may be needed to answer the questions above.
+MT Program Planners should consider that the development of the MT Savings Protocols that includes the Logic Model/Program Design, Natural Market Baseline, a Savings Framework and an Evaluation Plan will require more time and resources than the corresponding Plan for an RA program, and propose any additional research that may be needed to answer the questions above.
+Utilizing the TRM Attachment C MT Protocol Process Recommendation provides a MT framework and work breakdown structure to help streamline activities in reaching consensus on these MT Savings Protocols.

 1.8 Revisions to the Savings Framework